This post may contain affiliate links. Please read our disclosure policy.

 What is a Cadillac Margarita?

-First up, I wanted to share a little detail about a Cadillac marg.
 If you’ve never had one, I sure hope you’ll give this one a try!

-Even more special, this premium cadillac margarita recipe uses a float, which is a fun cocktail technique I think you’ll enjoy.
+Even more special, this premium Cadillac margarita recipe uses a float, which is a fun cocktail technique I think you’ll enjoy.
 Read on for all the details!

 - Tequila – A high quality top shelf aged reposado tequila is what makes this tequila cocktail stand above the rest.
 You can always use a silver tequila if you prefer, but either way, I recommend 100% agave.

 - Lime Juice – Fresh squeezed lime juice or purchased in the produce or juice section in the grocery store.
-Avoid “lime juice” in the liquor aisle as it has a lot of additives.
-Fresh squeezed is a game changer in an authentic, flavorful margarita.

 - Grand Marnier – Cognac based orange liqueur takes the Cadillac Margarita over the top!